wp-plugins/hammas-calendar/readme.txt

 3. Your appointment management page that allows to remove existing appointments.

 == Changelog ==
+= 1.2.7 =
+* Optimization: Plugin is now using minified versions of js libraries and css styles

 = 1.2.6 =
 * Optimization: Scripts and styles are now loaded only when Calendar is displayed.